Skip to main content

 3. Toggle Magic Wishlist on and save.

 The heart button shows up on every product card and product page automatically.
-No theme code touches your Dawn files.
+Full wishlist functionality with zero custom code touching your Dawn files.

 Why Dawn doesn’t include a wishlist